y22k/secure-untraceable-mobile-guide/README.md

 ## Step-by-Step

+### VPN
+* Setup through Tor and buy with Bitcoin, Monero, Zcash, or Giftcard. https://www.privacytools.io/ has a list of good VPN providers.
 ### SIP Server (with TLS+SRTP)
 #### Install CentOS 7
 * Get a VPS with CentOS 7.
 Minimal hardware specs will be fine.